CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/docker_hub_login.md

 pulling image error : toomanyrequests: You have reached your pull rate limit.
 You may increase the limit by authenticating and upgrading: https://www.docker.com/increase-rate-limit
 ```

-The solution incvolves using both the Web UI and the client:
+The solution involves using both the Web UI and the client:

 * First, you need a docker hub account.
-It can be a free account, in this case you will still have rate limits, but only the pulls you have done using your credential will be taken into account for the rate limit.
-Payed accounts have no limit.
+It can be a free account.
+In this case you will still have rate limits, but only the pulls you have done using your credential will be taken into account for the rate limit.
+Paid accounts have no limit.

 * Secondly, navigate to the Web UI and open your project.
 On the left navigation, select **Resources -> Secrets**.